How to Get Local Businesses to Sponsor Your Club: A Winning Strategy

 Take a Strategic Local Business Approach

 Start with businesses that naturally align with your club.
 A sports club might approach fitness centres, health food shops, or sports retailers.
 A community group might target local cafes, service stations, or professional services.
+Trades and other business that offer services community members regularly need (like plumbers or hairdressers) are also popular.

 Personal connections matter.
 Do any of your members have links to local businesses?
 Start there.
 A warm introduction from someone they know is worth far more than a cold email.